proofzero/rollupid/www/content/en/docs/guides/3ID/quickstart/index.md

 | Email       | Oldschool email account    | alex@kubelt.com                              | Coming soon |
 | Phone       | Phone number / SMS         | (647) 927-4901                               | Coming soon |

-__* NOTE: Examples are presented as plaintext but might need some processing (hashing, login, validation, etc.) before you use them.__
+__* NOTE: Examples are presented as plaintext but might need some processing (hashing, login, validation, etc.) before use.__

 Make a request like this: